Borča: Yugoslavia and Serbia

 As Pančevački Rit is a floodplain, during extremely high levels of the Danube (especially in 1826, 1888 and 1924), entire area and settlements in it were completely flooded turning the marsh into a large lake.
 It was recorded that during the floods of 1924, rescue ships had to maneuver between the telephone poles and that dead were buried from the boats.
 In 1929-1933 an 89 kilometer-long embankment was built which protected Borča from further floodings.
 At the same time, road and railway connecting Borča to Belgrade were also built.

 After the collapse of Austria-Hungary in 1918, Borča became part of the Kingdom of the Serbs, Croats and Slovenes (future Yugoslavia), being taken by the Serbian army on 9 November 1918.
 From 1918 to 1922, it was part of the Banat county, from 1922 to 1929 part of the Belgrade oblast, and from 1929 to 1941 part of the Belgrade City Administration (the District of Pančevo).
 Between 1941 and 1944 it was occupied by German troops and included into German-ruled autonomous region of Banat, which was a part of Serbia.

 In 1949 the municipality was disbanded and the entire area of Pančevački Rit became IX Raion of Belgrade.
 Borča got its own municipality again on 30 May 1952 but in 1955 with municipalities of Ovča, Krnjača and Padinska Skela merged into one named Krnjača.
 In turn, this municipality was annexed to the Belgrade's municipality of Palilula in 1965.

+When construction of the Pupin Bridge was coming to an end in 2014, building of a massive industrial park by the Chinese investors at the Borča side of the bridge was announced.
+This was confirmed by the government in 2020 and 2021, when the project was called Mihajlo Pupin Industrial Park, and was labeled "European Shenzhen".
+In March 2023 construction of the access infrastructure to the future construction site was announced.
+The park will cover 483.5 ha, divided in three sections - commercial center, industrial park and high-tech park.
+The entire complex will be patterned after Xuzhou, near Shanghai.
+Estimated length of the construction is 19 years.

 In December 2021, city announced restoration of the riverine public transportation, which was discontinued decades ago.
 One of the first two proposed lines should be Borča-Ada Huja.
 In the same month, construction of the pier at Ada Huja began.
 New mayor Aleksandar Šapić, however, stated in July 2022 that the project will not be pursued further, calling it too expensive and "pointless".